-If you live in Middlesbrough and receive any of the following support, you'll be eligible to apply for free school meals for your child.
+If you're getting certain benefits, you'll be eligible to apply for free school meals for your child.

 - Income Support

-- Child Tax Credit (as long as you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190 as assessed by HM Revenues and Customs)
+- Child Tax Credit - as long as you're not also entitled to Working Tax Credit, and you have an annual gross income of no more than £16,190

 How to claim free school meals